 Pupils are awarded House points for academic, co-curricular and pastoral activities in daily school life.
 The House points build towards certificates of achievement for individuals and develop self-confidence, personal and team pride, building to House pride.

-A House Racetrack can be found in the Dining Room to celebrate the collection of House points.
-The winning House wins the House cup and a House treat.
-The House programme is designed in such a way as to be inclusive and promote opportunities for all the pupils, recognising all strengths.
+At the end of each adademic year, the winning House wins the House cup and a House treat.
+The House programme is designed in such a way as to be inclusive and promote opportunities for all the students, recognising all strengths.

 House boards show the House symbols, mottos and charities, list the House Captains and are updated with achievements and photos.